Busboy Productions: The Problem with Jon Stewart

 The Problem with Jon Stewart is a late-night-style current affairs streaming television series hosted by Stewart on Apple TV+.
 Each episode is accompanied by a companion podcast (also produced by Busboy Productions) which includes further discussion on the episode's topic, featuring Stewart, his staff, and guests from the episode.

 The Daily Show return

-After the cancellation of the Apple TV+ show in October 2023, Stewart and Busboy returned to The Daily Show in early 2024, with Stewart presenting one episode a week.
+After the cancellation of the Apple TV+ show in October 2023, Stewart and Busboy returned to The Daily Show in early 2024, with Stewart presenting an episode a week.
 A video podcast The Weekly Show with Jon Stewart also launched in June 2024.